certtools/intelmq/docs/UserGuide.md

 * The 'bot id' is used to reference in '/etc/intelmq/pipeline.conf', '/etc/intelmq/startup.conf' and '/etc/intelmq/runtime.conf' the specific configurations for each bot instance.

 * Global configuration for intelmq is at file '/etc/intelmq/system.conf'.
-Please note that logger in DEBUG will write in logs all bots parameteres configured, including passwords.
+Please note that logger in DEBUG mode will write in logs all bots parameteres configured, including passwords.

 ### Web interface